The structure of the sternum. Anatomy of the human chest. Functions and age characteristics

 RIB CAGE

-The chest, compares thoracis (Fig. 42-45), is made up of the thoracic region of the vertebral column, ribs (12 pairs) and chest,
+The chest, compares thoracis (Fig. 42-45), consists of the thoracic spine, ribs (12 pairs) and sternum,

-The spaces bounded above and below by two adjacent ribs, in the front by the lateral edge of the sternum and behind by the vertebrae, are called intercostal spaces. spatia interco-
+The spaces bounded above and below by two adjacent ribs, in front by the lateral edge of the sternum and behind by the vertebrae, are called intercostal spaces. spatia interco-

-- a part of the skeleton that performs the most important functionality.
+- part of the skeleton that performs the most important functionality.
 The structure of the human chest is carefully thought out by nature and verified to the smallest detail.

 The rib cage is an integral part of the skeleton

-Where is the rib cage?
+Where is the chest?

 Functions